kevnchu/catan/README.md

 # Catan

-Multiplayer, web based Settlers of Catan.
+Multiplayer Settlers of Catan for the web.

 ## Running